iansharff/microsoft_movies/README.md

 - Jupyter notebook

 ## Features
-- Top movie geres based on ratings
+- Top movie geres based on user ratings.
-- Top movie geres based on domestic and foreign gross
+- Top movie geres based on domestic and foreign gross.
-- Top movie geres based on production crews
+- Top directors based on movie genres.
+- Show the most profitable genres.
+- Show the best motion picture content rating for each of the recommended genres.

 ## Screenshots
 ![Arthur](./images/Arthur.png)